Digital Marketing Process

 - Using the Facebook we retarget that user on Instagram and direct them to a landing page.

 - Our landing page has an enticing offer to get them to join our mailing list.

-- The sign up to our mailing list such as mailchimp.
+- They sign up to our mailing list such as Mailchimp.

 - We automate a welcome email offering new subscribers a 10% discount.

 - The potential customer becomes a converted customer.

 - We ask the customer to review us and build our reputation.

 - We integrate our CMS with Google Ads and find customers similar to the customer that just bought.

 - The automation loop continues and we grow our business while we sleep.

 This is a simple version of a journey and each journey is different depending on the user, demographic, industry and resources available to you as a business owner.

 This is a vital stage in the process to identify your needs.

 There’s so much we can do when it comes to marketing.